Registration Links Below:

 - When can I pick up my parking permits?

-You will be able to pick up your two parking permits when you attend the graduation rehearsal on June 14th at 1:00 on the courtyard.
+You will be able to pick up your two parking permits when you attend the graduation rehearsal on June 13th at 1:00 at the West Field.

-- When can my guests access the courtyard?
+- When can my guests access the West Field?

-Guests will be able to enter the courtyard at 2:30.
+Guests will be able to enter the West Field at 4:30.

 - How long will the ceremony last?